Future Africa Leaders Award

 The Future Africa Leaders Award (FALA) is an annual prize awarded to 10 African youths who have contributed significantly in their local communities through innovation, societal education on local and global issues, developing solutions to combat societal issues, advocacy, social education and societal awareness.
-Each winner is given a grant of 10,000 USD and an outstanding winner among the 10 is given an additional 25,000 USD.
+Each winner is given a grant of US$10,000 and an outstanding winner among the 10 is given an additional US$25,000.
 Since inception, 110 youths from 28 countries have won this Award out of thousands of entries reviewed each year.

 Each year, the Award holds 31 December into the New Year with all recipients in attendance physically in Nigeria.
 Since 2018, the ceremony has been chaired by Former Nigerian President Olusegun Obasanjo, with keynote speakers such as Madame President Ellen Johnson Sirleaf of Liberia, President Goodluck Jonathan of Nigeria, Dr. Arikana Chihombori-Quao, Solomon Dalung and Nobel Peace Laureate Leymah Roberta Gbowee in attendance.

 Since inception, $1.35 million of grant has been given to 110 recipients from 28 African countries.

 In 2023, the Future Africa Leaders Foundation donated 500 million naira to the development of the Olusegun Obasanjo Presidential Library in Ogun State, Nigeria.